blacklightpy/vaultofknowledge/Be Happy, not Proud about your work.md

 The only fair way of life is when

 One might say that if there is no concept of ownership, people will be lazy and will never invent anything.
+But that is totally meaningless, because

+They might say no development